-- Diagnose, service, and repair Suspension and Steering systems of light duty vehicles. - 2.
-Diagnose, service, and repair Brake systems of light duty vehicles. - 3.
-Diagnose, service, and repair Heating, Ventilating and Air Conditioning systems of light duty vehicles. - 4.
+- 1. Diagnose, service, and repair Suspension and Steering systems of light duty vehicles. - 2.
+Diagnose, service, and repair Brake systems of light duty vehicles. - Diagnose, service, and repair Heating, Ventilating and Air Conditioning systems of light duty vehicles. - 4.
 Diagnose and service Gasoline Engines of light duty vehicles. - 5.
 Service Engine Performance related systems of light duty vehicles.

-Gateway believes students need both technical knowledge and skills and core abilities in order to succeed in a career and in life.
-The following nine core abilities are the general attitudes and skills promoted and assessed by all Gateway programs.
-All Gateway graduates should be able to:
+Gateway's nine core abilities are the general attitudes and skills promoted and assessed by all programs.
+All Gateway graduates will be able to:

-- 1. Act responsibly
+- 1. Act responsibly.

-- 2. Communicate clearly and effectively
+- 2. Communicate clearly and effectively.

-- 3. Demonstrate essential comp. skills
+- 3. Demonstrate essential computer skills.

-- 4. Demonstrate essential math skills
+- 4. Demonstrate essential mathematical skills.

-- 5. Develop job seeking skills
+- 5. Develop job seeking skills.

-- 6. Respect themselves and others as a member of a diverse community
+- Respect themselves and others as members of a diverse community.

-- 7. Think critically and creatively
+- 7. Think critically and creatively.

-- 8. Work cooperatively
+- 8. Work cooperatively.

-- 9. Value learning
+- 9. Value learning.

-- 1. Students must submit an application & \$30 fee. - Students must complete reading, writing, and math skills placement assessments. - 3.
+- 1. Students must submit an application & \$30 fee. - 2.
+Students must complete reading, writing, and math skills placement assessments. - 3.
 Students must submit official high school, GED, or HSED transcript.

-- 1. Minimum 33 credits with an average of 2.0 or above. - 2.
+- 1. Minimum 30 credits with an average of 2.0 or above. - 2.
 Average of 2.0 ("C") or above for these major courses.

-For a complete list of Graduation Requirements check the Student Handbook.
+For a complete list of Graduation Requirements, check the Student Handbook.